rwynn/monstache-site/src/config.md

 When script is given monstache will pass the mongodb document into the script before indexing into elasticsearch.
 See the section [Middleware](/advanced#middleware) for more information.

+## graylog-addr

+string (default "")

+The address of a graylog server to redirect logs to in GELF

 ## logs

 TOML table (default nil)